7 Solutions to Sheet Metal Laser Cutting Problems

 Blasting perforation

-During continuous laser irradiation, the material forms a pit in the center, which is then quickly removed by the oxygen flow accompanying the laser beam, resulting in the formation of a hole.
+During continuous laser irradiation, a localized melt pool forms in the material’s center.
+This molten material is rapidly ejected by the high-pressure oxygen assist gas accompanying the laser beam, resulting in the formation of a through-hole.

 Pulse perforation